-Personal cell phones cannot be used on the clinical unit.
+Personal cell phones cannot be used on the clinical unit (see student clinical handbook).
 If brought with students to clinic, they must be kept in the locker except on break or lunch.
 If brought to class or laboratory, they should be turned off.
 They may be on in class or lab, in a silent or vibrate mode, in emergency situations only.
 Do not use text messaging or tweeting services while in class, clinical, or lab.
 You may be asked to leave class if this is violated.
+Frequent violation of this policy will result in a professionalism write-up.